RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 ```

 ### 13. Language evaluation
-**A. Manual check on multiple languages (optional)**: since detectlanguage API may identify more languages incorrectly, perform a manual check over chatbots with more than one language to remove - correct them.

-**Paper corresponding step**: Creation of the TOFU-R dataset - Language Extraction
+**A. Overall language evaluation**
+Identify the overall languages of a chatbot.

 **Output**:
--  `chatbots_language_check.csv`: save the resulting chatbot dataset in this file, under folder *results/13_results*.

-> To skip this step, copy the results of the previous step and rename the file as `chatbots_language_check.csv`.

-**B. Overall language evaluation**: identify the overall languages of a chatbot.

-**Output**:
-- `chatbots.csv`: chatbot dataset enriched with overall language and information about the use of English.
+- `chatbots_language_check.csv`: chatbot dataset enriched with overall language and information about the use of English.

 ```
 python 13_evaluate_language.py
 ```

+**B. Manual check on multiple languages (optional)**
+Since Detect Language API may identify more languages incorrectly, perform a manual check over chatbots with more than one language to remove - correct them.

+**Paper corresponding step**: Creation of the TOFU-R dataset - Language Extraction

+**Output**:
+-  `chatbots.csv`: copy file `chatbots_language_check.csv`and rename it `chatbots.csv`.
+Perform your manual changes in this file.

+> If you want to skip step 13-B, just copy file `chatbots_language_check.csv` and rename it `chatbots.csv`, since step 14 requires as input a `chatbots.csv` file under folder *results/13_results*.

 ### 14. Duplicate chatbots removal
 Remove multiple copies of the same chatbot from the dataset, keeping only the best one based on these criteria: Rasa version, number of stars, number of forks and creation date.